HLasse/TextDescriptives/docs/coherence.rst

 The implementation uses spacy's :code:`Span.similarity` method to calculate the similarity between sentences.
 The similarity is based on the word embeddings in the spacy pipeline, i.e. small, medium, large, or transformer models will have different results.
-Read more on `spacy's documentation <https://spacy.io/usage/linguistic-features#vectors-similarity>`_
+If you want to use a specific word embedding (e.g. fasttext) you should overwrite the :code:`Doc.vector` attribute.
+Read more on spacy's documentation for `similarity <https://spacy.io/usage/linguistic-features#vectors-similarity>`_ and `overwriting the vector attribute <https://spacy.io/usage/linguistic-features#adding-individual-vectors>`_

 The following attributes are added to :code:`Doc` objects.: